-Homeowners paying back on their home loan and getting HRA as part of their salary can avail both the house property-related tax benefits to lower their taxable income.
+Homeowners, who are paying back their home loan and getting HRA as part of their salary, can avail both the house property-related tax benefits to lower their taxable income.

-Sometimes you work in one city and live on rent but your family resides in another city and you buy a home where your family is.
+There can be cases where you work in one city and live on rent, your family resides in another city, and you buy a home where your family is.

 A homeowner can claim: